🔖 7 min read

 Japanese river in Kyoto

-Japanese whiskey is special in various different ways, the most distinct of all is that Japanese whiskey blending is typically performed in-house.
+Japanese whiskey is special in different ways.
+The most distinct part of it is that Japanese whiskey blending is typically performed in-house.
 In Scotland, whiskey blends are typically made by combining whiskies that are produced from distilleries across the country.
 In Japan, however, the nature of the industry is such that whiskey companies tend to own the distilleries and the brands without mixing with competitors.

 This means that a blended whiskey such as Hibiki will be made from malt whiskies from Yamazaki, Hakushu, and grain whiskey from Chita, all of which are owned by Suntory.
 Because of this, producers can use all sorts of pot stills for distilling the spirit, and casks of different sizes and woods (such as Japanese mizunara oak or sherry casks) to create a plethora of flavours.